ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 }
 ```

-- For `--type lockdowns`: The JSON data describing a lockdown rule as below.
+- For `--type lockdowns`: The JSON data describing a lockdown rule as follows.
     - Required fields are `urls`, `configurations`.
         - `urls`: URLs to be included in this rule definition.
             - Wildcards are permitted.